LucienOST/DBS1_DBaaS/README.md

 # DBS1_DBaaS
+Fachhochschule Ostschweiz - OST
+MSC in Engineering
-Seminar Database Systems HS21 - Benchmarking DBaaS solution for PostgreSQL
+Seminar Database Systems HS21 - Benchmarking DBaaS solution with the example of PostgreSQL